How to Care for Sage

 Your sage plant may be cruelly attacked by different types of insects such as whiteflies, mites, caterpillars and slugs.
 If it is usually grown indoors, simply spray it with a hose long enough until the water drags these bugs away to their deaths.
 When this does not work, you should use a sponge or swab to kill the insect invaders.
 Anyway, we invite you to consult the following items that can be of help when caring for sage:

-If you'd like to read similar articles to How to Care for Sage, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to How to Care for Sage, we recommend you visit our Gardening & plants category.